Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Target Application: Use a website with a clear function as an example, such as a weather query website, web-based email (like Gmail), online shopping, or ticket booking website.

-- The Agent needs to have basic browser operation capabilities, able to browse web pages, take screenshots, input text, click links/buttons, etc.
+- The agent needs basic browser operation capabilities, such as browsing web pages, taking screenshots, entering text, clicking links/buttons, etc.

 Technical Implementation Plan:

-- Framework Suggestion: It is recommended to base secondary development on the browser-use code repository, which provides basic browser operation capabilities integrated with Playwright.
+- Framework Suggestion: It is recommended to develop further based on the browser-use code repository, which provides basic browser operation capabilities integrated with Playwright.

 - Learning Phase: Capturing Stable Operation Flows: